How To Sand Epoxy Resin

 Use Even Pressure

 This is how to sand epoxy resin by hand.
-Apply even pressure while sanding to avoid creating uneven spots on your resin surface.
-Keep the sandpaper flat against the workpiece to maintain a consistent finish.
+Apply even pressure while sanding so that you don’t sand uneven spots on your resin surface.
+Keep the sandpaper flat against the workpiece.
+It’s super easy to get nicks in the resin so do be careful.

 Clean Up Properly